cheshire137/chrome_youtube2spotify/README.md

 ## Feature To-do List

 * Update popup while you're looking at it with new tracks that were found.
+* Allow pulling a playlist from the Reddit API, instead of just links on the current Reddit page.
+* Incorporate other sites, like Soundcloud or Vimeo, and try to find their Spotify tracks.

 ## Bugs